Curycu/valuemap/README.md

 <!-- badges: start -->
 <!-- badges: end -->
-The goal of valuemap is to save data analysts' efforts & time with pre-setting sf polygon visualization.
+The goal of valuemap is to save data analysts' efforts & time with pre-set sf polygon visualization.

 Installation
 ------------